albarmo/server-portofolio/README.md

-# Magin-server
+# porto-server

-Backend for Magin E - Commerence, this app using postgres as database.
+Backend for Portofolio E - Commerence, this app using postgres as database.

 ## How to run development mode